 As we move into 2018, there’s been much debate on whether virtual reality has lived up to the hype.
 While virtual reality games have become extremely popular, there’s still room for growth in other sectors, especially in academics & learning.
 However, there have been proponents for the adoption of virtual reality in education.
 According to a recent survey backed by Samsung, 92 percent of educators support the adoption of digital technologies in educational environments and 48% of teachers were open to using VR in the classroom.
 Tech giant HTC is reportedly working with developers to create education VR content and also on an online portal for teachers.

-The case for adoption of virtual reality in education:
+The case for the adoption of virtual reality in education:

 From educational VR games to apps like Tiltbrush that allow learners to explore and perform activities in new ways, there has been some exploration in using reality technologies for learning.
 Learning through experiences has long been considered superior to learning via simply reading or listening.
 VR can be used to simulate scenarios right within the confines of the home or classroom and provide students with experiences that are otherwise too difficult to replicate.
 These are the other selling points for using VR in academic environments: